top of page

 Top Shingle Colors of 2021

-Thinking of upgrading your roof and shingle colors?
-You're not alone.
-In the last year, 76% of US homeowners made at least one home improvement project—and for good reason.
-Beyond adding visual appeal, home improvements make good financial sense: for example, upgrading a roof with Timberline shingles can increase the value of a home by an average of 10%*.
+Thinking of upgrading your roof Shingle Color ?
+Your not alone.
+Last Year 76% of US homeowners made at least one home improvement.
+And for a good reason, beyond adding visual appeal, Home improvements make good financial sense.
+For example, upgrading your roof with new GAF Timberline HDZ Architectural shingles can increase the value of your home by 10% or more.

 Whether you're eyeing new roof shingles to beautify your home, provide better protection, or boost your home's resale value, choosing a shingle color ties the whole project together.
 As you consider the range of options out there, here's what to factor in to ensure you hit the nail on the head with your roof's style.